Sphere10/Hydrogen/doc/BlockchainLayer/WAMS.md

 Bit-ordering within `ReadBits` and `WriteBits` are such that the least-significant bit (LSB) is the left-most bit of that byte.

-   For example, consider an array of two bytes C = [a,b]:
+   For example, consider an array of two bytes C = [A,B]:

    Memory layout of C=[a,b] with their in-byte indexes marked.
    A:[7][6][5][4][3][2][1][0]  B:[7][6][5][4][3][2][1][0]